 PhD program Director

 PhD Administrative Assistant

-Starting from a.y 2020-21, the PhD in Statistics will be no longer offered as it will be replaced by the PhD program in Statistics and Computer Science.
+Starting from a.y 2020-21, the PhD in Statistics is no longer offered as it is replaced by the PhD program in Statistics and Computer Science.
 For details see www.unibocconi.eu/phdstatscompscience

 The program is organized into two years of courses, and two years exclusively devoted to the doctoral thesis.
-First- and second-year courses aim to provide graduate students with a solid mathematical and probabilistic basis, in-depth methodological knowledge of statistical methods and specialized skills.
+First- and second-year courses provide students with a solid mathematical and probabilistic background, in-depth methodological knowledge of statistical methods and specialized skills.
 The third and fourth years are entirely devoted to research.
 Dedicated mentorship is offered to students throughout their time at Bocconi.
 Multidisciplinary interchange with other graduate programs in Bocconi's PhD school is also encouraged.

-The Faculty of the PhD in Statistics includes scholars at Bocconi's Department of Decision Sciences, internationally well-acknowledged in the fields of Bayesian and classical statistics and decision sciences.
+The Faculty of the PhD in Statistics includes scholars at Bocconi's Department of Decision Sciences who are internationally well-acknowledged in the fields of Bayesian and classical statistics and decision sciences.
 The program also includes monographic courses held by visiting professors from the most prestigious Universities and research institutions.

 During the first year, PhD students have to attend compulsory courses and pass the exams in a satisfactory way.
 At the end of the year they have to sit a general exam.